- 91% of B2B marketers use content marketing

 - 97% of employees are publishing long-form content

-2013; the year of the “Harlem Shake”, Edward Snowden and President Obama’s second term, was also the year that Microsoft introduced Microsoft Stories.
+Back in 2013, Microsoft introduced Microsoft Stories.
 This beautifully simple website, showcases internal stories with branded content.
 Its purpose was clear – ‘Get an inside look at the people, places and ideas that move us’.
 Stories was inspired after rejection from journalists.
 After pitching an idea that failed to generate any interest, the company decided it was good enough that they’d just use it themselves.
 As a result, 88 Acres was born.
 Steve Wiens, Managing Editor for Microsoft Stories had this to say:

 The company’s Manager of Storytelling, Ben Tamblyn has a pretty refreshing view:

-With Microsoft Stories, we have another example of Microsoft marketing strategy being just right when it comes to content marketing – it’s valuable, it’s interesting and it’s engaging.
+With Microsoft Stories, we have another example of the Microsoft marketing strategy being just right when it comes to content marketing – it’s valuable, it’s interesting and it’s engaging.